milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Use randomized video chat services
 Sexual Content

 To ensure content on Twitch is appropriate for diverse audiences, certain sexual content is prohibited, regardless of the medium used to create it (digital or non-digital).
-Users are prohibited from broadcasting, uploading, soliciting, offering, and linking to pornographic content.
+Users are prohibited from broadcasting, uploading, soliciting, promoting, offering, and linking to pornographic content.

   For example, you may not show, offer, or promote [content warning]: